 Multiplies incoming values by the specified amount.
+Negative numbers can be used to invert values.
 Defaults to 1.0 (no change).

 (5) Offset

 Adds the specified amount to incoming values.
 Use negative numbers for subtraction.
 Defaults to 0 (no offset applied).